kwk/allow-retries/README.md

 When building LLVM and running its test we sometime experience flaky tests the work the second time you run them.

-To reproduce this flakyness I've created a test called `allow-retries.py`.
+To reproduce this flakyness I've created a test called `multiple-of-7.py`.

-The `allow-retries.py` test file will only succeed (exit with `0`) when the current second is a multiple of `7`.
+The `multiple-of-7.py` test file will only succeed (exit with `0`) when the current second is a multiple of `7`.

 When it succeeds it prints: `Current second IS a multiple of 7`.
 When it fails it prints: `Current second is NOT a multiple of 7`

-The LLVM codebase also has an [`allow-retries.py`](https://github.com/llvm/llvm-project/blob/main/llvm/utils/lit/tests/allow-retries.py) test file from which I borrowed ideas on how to instruct `lit` to retry the test execution.
+The LLVM codebase has an [`allow-retries.py`](https://github.com/llvm/llvm-project/blob/main/llvm/utils/lit/tests/allow-retries.py) test file from which I borrowed ideas on how to instruct `lit` to retry the test execution.